This post is to explain more detail about meditation from my article on Keys To Live Happy.

 I have studied brainwaves and meditation extensively since I was in my early 20s.
 My understanding is that beta brain waves are generated when we are in active thought.
 This includes most of what we experience in a waking state when focused on communicating with others, when we are learning new information, and experience thoughts that make us feel emotions from what we see, touch, smell, taste and hear.
 This includes anything that draws your attention away from whatever else you may be doing.

 What my experience has taught me is that my connection to source is strongest when I stop all conscious thought and allow my subconscious to work independent of any direction from my thoughts in the moments of meditation.
+I try to get into Theta brain wave mode while my Conscious mind is aware and keep myself in this state so I do not fall into deep sleep (Delta mode), so that I may become aware of answers from Source.

-The result of this experience has formed my definition of meditation to be: “Quieting one’s conscious mind so completely while still awake that it allows energy to flow between the conscious mind and Source through the subconscious mind.”
+The result of this experience has formed my definition of meditation to be: “Quieting one’s conscious mind so completely, while still awake, that it allows energy to flow between the conscious mind and Source through the subconscious mind.”

 When in this state, I have learned to trust all information that pops into my conscious mind as a connection with Source through my subconscious mind.
 I also trust that everything in my path that follows a meditative session is exactly as it is supposed to be.
 In other words, I am only an observer with my conscious mind.
 As long as the emotions (biofeedback) are generally positive and enlightening I feel that I have been successful in my meditation.